datacarpentry/python-ecology-lesson/_episodes/03-data-types-and-format.md

 results.

 ### Challenge
 Count the number of missing values per column.
-Hint: The method .count() the number of non-NA observations per column.
+Hint: The method .count() gives you the number of non-NA observations per column.

 ## Recap